Autonomous administrative divisions of China: Statistics

+Below is the detailed composition of all autonomous administrative divisions of in various provinces, according to the 'China Statistical Yearbook (中国统计年鉴, 2013 edition), data as of the end of 2012:

 Ethnic area

 Although not named as autonomous areas, some third-level settlements and areas that are identified as county-level cities and county-level districts enjoy the same autonomy as autonomous areas.
 At the fourth ("township") level, 1 ethnic sum (the Evenk Ethnic Sum) and over 270 ethnic townships also exist, but are not considered to be autonomous and do not enjoy the laws pertaining to the larger ethnic autonomous areas.

 As these autonomous areas were created by the PRC, they are not recognised by the Republic of China on Taiwan which ruled Mainland China before the PRC's creation.
 However, in 2001, the ROC designated the Taiwanese indigenous areas in southern parts of the island.

 Nomenclature

 The names of most of the PRC's autonomous areas are made from linking together: